-Like these snacks, the finger foods and nibbles eaten with alcoholic drinks are generally called “Otsumami (おつまみ)” in Japan.
+Like those snacks, the finger foods and nibbles eaten with alcoholic drinks are generally called “Otsumami (おつまみ)” in Japan.

-By the way, the other day I bought a cheese snack well-known as an Otsumami at a 7 eleven convenience store near my house, which is a fusion of mild processed cheese and a traditional Japanese food.
+And the other day I again bought a cheese snack known as an Otsumami at a 7 eleven, which actually is a fusion of modern processed cheese and traditional Japanese food.

 Cheese Chikuwa (チーズちくわ)

-What I purchased this time is this “Cheese Chikuwa (チーズちくわ)”.
-As you might already know, “Chikuwa (ちくわ)” is a traditional Japanese food with several hundred years of history characterized by its tube shape.
+What I purchased this time is the snack food called “Cheese Chikuwa (チーズちくわ)”.
+As you may know, “Chikuwa (ちくわ)” is a traditional Japanese fish cake with several hundred years of history featuring its tube shape.

-Chikuwa is a tube-shaped fish cake with a hole in the center part, and sometimes its hole is filled with some food to impart another texture and flavor to the fish cake.
+As you can see in the picture above, Chikuwa is shaped like a tube and has a hole in the middle, and the hole is sometimes filled with some food to add another texture and flavor to the fish cake.

 For example, cucumber is a typical thing used as a filling for the Chikuwa hole.
 With a firm, chewy bite, Chikuwa is not fishy at all and very easy to eat, while cucumber is fresh and crisp.